skyzyx/php-coding-standards/LANGUAGE-PATTERNS.md

 * Sometimes, an object response can be _stringy_ or _array-y_.
 Make sure you typecast into a true string or array if you're not sure (e.g., `SimpleXMLElement`, `stdClass`).

-* Typecasting should follow the same whitespace rules listed above, and use short words whenever possible.
+* Typecasting should follow the same whitespace rules listed above, and use long words whenever possible.

   ```php
   // Encouraged